veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 because the referrals used by the spammers will change over time and you would have to update your filters on a regular basis.

-A better approach is to use filters based on hostnames.
-This strategy is described [here][hostname-filter].
-It relies on the assumption that the spammer simply tries random property IDs and therefore doesn't know the hostname of the Web site corresponding to the Web property.
+Another approach that has been [suggested][hostname-filter] is to use filters based on hostnames.
+As we have seen earlier, since the spammers simply try random property IDs, they don't know the hostname of the Web site corresponding to a Web property they sent spam to.
 This means that it is possible to filter out the fake page views by configuring a whitelist of legitimate hostnames.
 The drawback of this approach is that it is easy to accidentally filter out valid page views.
 E.g. if somebody views a page of your site through Google Translate, this will be reported as a page view with hostname `translate.googleusercontent.com`.
 If you want to preserve these page views, then all relevant hostnames need to be